swissnp/swissnp/README.md

 ### Hi there 👋, I'm Nopporn Lekuthai

-Medical student who appears to be a bit too curious about Software Development and Machine Learning

 - 🌱 I'm currently learning NLP related ML
 - 😄 Pronouns: He, Him